The beauty of breastfeeding – you can do it anywhere, anytime –

 shawl is to provide a bit of privacy and to minimize distractions if you

 have a baby that likes to see everything.
-If you are a bit uncertain about breastfeeding
+Learn more about breastfeeding

 Avoid sitting in the aisle if you can, because you and your baby will be